GNU-Ymir/Documentations/en/README.md

 # Introduction

-**Ymir** is a high level programming language, with static typing, aiming to help developpers to gain time by proposing type safety, and strong and safe semantic.
-The semantic of this language is oriented on safety, concurrency and execution speed.
-Those objectives are achieved thanks to its high expressivity and its direct compilation to a efficient native machine language.
+**Ymir** is a high-level, statically typed programming language designed to help developers save time by providing type safety with strong and secure semantics.
+The semantics of this language is oriented towards security, concurrency and speed of execution.
+These objectives are achieved thanks to its high expressiveness and its direct compilation into an efficient native machine language.

-This documentation explores the main concept of **Ymir**, by proposing a collection of examples that demonstrates the assets of this new language.
-This travel, will presents some part of the standard library as well.
+This documentation explores the main concepts of **Ymir**, providing a set of examples that demonstrate the strengths of this new language.
+It will also present an introduction to the standard library.

 # Important

-Before we start explanations of the language, please keep in mind that it is still being developed and that sometimes things may not work as planned.
-If you come across errors that you cannot understand or that you think are wrong, please contact us at <gnu.ymir@mail.com>.
-We look forward to receiving mail from you!
+Before starting to discuss the language, please keep in mind that it is still under development and that sometimes things may not work as expected.
+If you encounter errors that you do not understand or think are incorrect, please contact us at: <gnu.ymir@mail.com>.
+We look forward to receiving your mails!

 ## Installation

 The reference compiler of **Ymir** is based on the compiler **GCC**, which offer strong static optimization, as well as a vast set of supported target architectures.

-The **Ymir** reference compiler is based on the **GCC** compiler, which offers strong static optimization, as well as a large set of supported target architectures.

 There are two ways to install the **gyc** (Gnu Ymir Compiler), natively or by using a docker container.